Toxicant default guideline values for sediment quality

 Default guideline values (DGVs) for toxicants in sediment are listed in Table 1, together with their origins.
 As per the DGVs for toxicants in water, the sediment DGVs indicate the concentrations below which there is a low risk of unacceptable effects occurring, and should be used to help ensure the protection of aquatic ecosystems.
 In contrast, the ‘upper’ guideline values (GV-high), also listed in Table 1, provide an indication of concentrations at which you might already expect to observe toxicity-related adverse effects.
 As such, the GV-high value should only be used as an indicator of potential high-level toxicity problems, not as a guideline value to ensure protection of ecosystems.

-multiple lines of evidence as part of the weight-of-evidence process to better assess the risk to a sediment ecosystem if a DGV is exceeded.
+We recommend using multiple lines of evidence as part of the weight-of-evidence process to better assess the risk to a sediment ecosystem if a DGV is exceeded.

 How we derived these default guideline values

 ANZECC & ARMCANZ (2000) introduced toxicant DGVs for sediments but only a limited number of sediment toxicity tests were available at that time.
-It was not possible to derive reliable guideline values using species sensitivity distributions (SSDs) of chronic toxicity data, as completed for
+It was not possible to derive reliable guideline values using species sensitivity distributions (SSDs) of chronic toxicity data, as completed for toxicants in water.

 Instead, ANZECC & ARMCANZ (2000) derived DGVs using a ranking of both field ecological and laboratory ecotoxicity-effects data from North America (Long et al. 1995), with the DGV representing the 10th percentile value of the data distribution and using the median value as an additional upper guideline value (GV-high).